neelsmith/PolytonicGreek.jl/docs/src/guide/orthography.md

 In addition, they can use functions specific to implementations of `GreekOrthography` to remove and add accents to words, to break words into syllables, and to sort words according to the logic of the Greek alphabet.

-## Literary Greek: generic functions
+## An implementation for literary Greek

-`LiteraryGreekOrthography` is a subtype of `GreekOrthography`.
-The `literaryGreek()` function creates a `LiteraryGreekOrthography` configured to work texts in the orthography of standard printed editions of literary Greek.
-You can see its inheritance from `Orthography` via `GreekOrthography`.
-This gives you access to functions applying to any subtype of `Orthography` or any subtype the more specific `GreekOrthography`.
+The `literaryGreek()` function creates a `LiteraryGreekOrthography` object.
+This  is a subtype of `GreekOrthography` configured to work with texts in the orthography of standard printed editions of literary Greek.

+In the following code blocks, you can see its inheritance from `Orthography` via `GreekOrthography`.
+This gives you access both to functions applying to any subtype of `Orthography` and to functions applying to subtypes of the more specific `GreekOrthography`.